nanzt/RTSEvo/README.md

 **Method:**

--   Uses 2020 RTS map as the reference for calibration
+-   Uses a user-defined reference RTS map for calibration
 -   Employs Latin Hypercube Sampling for efficient parameter space exploration
 -   Evaluates performance using Figure of Merit (FoM)